 Your taxable income represents your total income minus federal deductions like the RRSP deduction and child care expenses.
-Like its name implies, it is the amount on which you pay income tax.
+Like its name implies, it’s the amount on which you pay income tax.

 There’s an allowable amount of income that you can earn before you must start paying taxes.
-That is called the “basic personal” or “personal amount.”
-For the 2021 tax year, the Federal Basic Personal Amount (BPA) is $13,808, while the MB amount is $9,936.
+That is called the “basic personal amount” or “BPA” For the 2022 tax year, the federal basic personal amount (BPA) is $14,398 while Manitoba’s amount is $10,145.

-- Manitoba Education Property Tax Credit: Renters and homeowners may qualify for a maximum of $700 in tax savings under this credit, intended to offset property taxes.
+- Manitoba education property tax credit: Renters and homeowners may qualify for a maximum of $687 in tax savings under this credit, intended to offset property taxes.
 The credit can only be claimed once per dwelling.
-Learn more on how to claim this provincial credit on your taxes in this CRA link.

-- Primary Caregiver Tax Credit: Manitobans who act as the primary caregiver for a family member or friend may be eligible for this refundable credit, up to $1,400.
+- Primary caregiver tax credit: Manitobans who act as the primary caregiver for a family member or friend may be eligible for this refundable credit, up to $1,400.
 Note: This program requires pre-approval.
-Learn more on how to claim this provincial credit on your taxes in this CRA link.

-- Seniors’ School Tax Rebate: If you are a senior over the age of 65, pay school taxes and have an income lower than $63,500, you may qualify for this tax rebate.
-For 2021, if eligible, you’ll receive a rebate up to $353.
+- Seniors’ school tax rebate: If you’re a senior over the age of 65, pay school taxes and have an income lower than $63,500, you may qualify for this tax rebate.
+For 2021, if eligible, you’ll receive a rebate of up to $293.

-- Fertility Treatment Tax Credit: Trying to have a baby?
-This credit will allow you to claim up to 40% of expenses incurred for the treatments/medications provided by a licensed medical practitioner or fertility treatment clinic in Manitoba.
-For more detailed information review this link from the CRA.
+- Fertility treatment tax credit: Trying to have a baby?
+This credit will allow you to claim 40% (up to a maximum of $8,000) of expenses incurred for the treatments/medications provided by a licenced medical practitioner or fertility treatment clinic in Manitoba.

-- Manitoba Child Benefit : In addition to the Federal CCB.
-This is credited to those in a lower income bracket, raising children.
+- Manitoba child benefit: In addition to the federal child tax benefit (CCB), this is credited to those in a lower income bracket, raising children.

-- Green Energy Equipment Tax Credit: If you own property, you should consider installing a geothermal heat pump system, solar heating, gasification, or biomass fuel energy equipment before July 1, 2023 and receive a tax credit; depending on the equipment or systems you install, you can get up to 15% credit.
-This link from the CRA will explain the details.
+- Green energy equipment tax credit: If you own property, you should consider installing a geothermal heat pump system, solar heating, gasification, or biomass fuel energy equipment before July 1, 2023 and receive a tax credit— depending on the equipment or systems you install, you can get up to 15% credit.